Huzaifa-Johar/FlyBot/README.md

 - Before moving forward it checks if battery is greater than 20.
 - If battery is greater than 20 it first checks the weather condition and then obstacles.
 - If battery is less than 20 it returns to base for recharge.
 - After each delivery it displays the remaining battery level.
+- At the end, it asks the user whether they want to continue the simulation or not.
+- Finally, it displays the summary.

 ###  **Random Events**
 - The program uses `rand()` to generate random numbers for weather and obstacles.